puneettiwari9/Automobile-Sales-Analysis-During-Recession-Periods/README.md

 ### Prerequisites

 Make sure you have Python 3.x installed on your system.
 It is recommended to use a virtual environment.

+## License
+This project is for educational purposes as part of an IBM Data Visualization course.
+The dataset is provided by IBM for the course.

+## Author
+**Puneet Tiwari**

+## Acknowledgments
+IBM Data Visualization Course
+Skills Network Learning Platform